Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • tachycardia - increased heart rate (HR);

-Risk factors for ischemia
+Risk factors for developing ischemia

 Irreversible risk factors: